 MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 1.
-PLACE OF DE Primary Registration District No. 407 Bedistered No. ..... nonresident give city or town and State) How long in U.S., if of foreign birth?
-Length of residence in city or town where death occurred PERSONAL AND STATISTICAL PARTICULARS 3.
-SEX COLOR OR RACE SINGLE, MARRIED.
-WIDOWED OR 16.
-DATE OF DEATH (MONTH, DAY AND YEAR) 19 L DIVORCED (write the word) manu 17.
-SA.
-IF MARRIED, WIDOWED, OR HUSBAND OF 6.
-DATE OF BIRTH (MONTH, DAY AND YEAR) MALE 7.
-AGE YEARS DAYS.
-If LESS than 1 MONTHS day, ......brs.
-32 or ......min.
-8. OCCUPATION OF DECEASED may be properly (a) Trade, profession, or Housew particular kind of work ...... (b) General nature of industry.
-CONTRIBUTORY....
-(SECONDARY) business, or establishment in which employed (or employer)...... (c) Name of employer 9.
-BIRTHPLACE (CITY OR TOWN) (STATE OR COUNTRY) 10.
-NAME OF FATHER (STATE OR COUNTRY) 12.
-MAIDEN NAME OF MOTHER \State the DISEASE CAUSING DEATH, or in deaths from Violent Causes, state 13.
-BIRTHPLACE OF MOTHER (CITY OR TO (1) MEANS AND NATURE OF INJUST, and (2) whether Accidental, Suicidal, or HOMICIDAL.
+PLACE OF DEATH File No.....
+Registered No. Primary Registration District No., OCCUPATION (Usual place of abode) da.
+How long in U.S., if of foreign birth?
+Length of residence in city or town where death occurred / mes.
+MEDICAL CERTIFICATE OF DEATH PERSONAL AND STATISTICAL PARTICULARS 3.
+SEX 4.
+COLOR OR RACE 5.
+SINGLE, MARRIED, WIDOWED OR 16.
+DATE OF DEATH (MONTH, DAY AND YEAR) DAYORCED (write the Word) 17.
+5a.
+If MARRIED, WIDOWED, HUSBAND OF (OR) WIFE OF 6.
+DATE OF BIRTH (MONTH, DAY AND YEAR) THE CAUSE OF DEATH# WAS AS FOLLOWS: 7.
+AGE YEARS 8.
+OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General nature of industry, CONTRIBUTOR (SECONDARY) business, or establishment in which employed (or employer) (c) Name of employer 18.
+WHERE WAS DISEASE CONTRACTED 9.
+BIRTHPLACE (CITY OR TOWN) IF NOT AT PLACE OF DEATHY.....
+(STATE OR COUNTRY) 10.
+NAME OF FATHER WAS THERE AN AUTOPSYZ.
+11. BIRTHPLACE OF FATHER (GAY (STATE OR COUNTRY) 12.
+MAIDEN NAME OF MOTHER State the DIBEASE CAUSING DEATH, (of in deaths from Violent Causes, state 13.
+BIRTHPLACE OF MOTHER (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or HOMICIDAL.
 (See reverse side for additional space.)
 14. 19.
-PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL (Address) 15.
-20. UNDERTAKER ADDRESS should
+PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL INFORMANT (Address) 15.
+ADDRESS